jessedijkstra/tindle/README.md

 You're all set!

 # Roadmap
-- [ ] Save deleted in store so they don't show up again
+- [X] Save deleted in store so they don't show up again
-- [ ] Fetch new items on app start
+- [ ] Fetch new items on app open
 - [ ] Save to read later when swiped right
 - [ ] Implement read later list
 - [ ] Implement deleted list